reactive-python/reactpy-django/docs/src/contribute/code.md

 !!! summary

-    You will need to set up a Python environment to develop Django-IDOM.
+    You will need to set up a Python environment to develop ReactPy-Django.

 ??? tip "Looking to contribute features that are not Django specific?"

-    Everything within the `django-idom` repository must be specific to Django integration.
-Check out the [IDOM Core documentation](https://reactpy.dev/docs/about/contributor-guide.html) to contribute general features such as: components, hooks, events, and more.
+    Everything within the `reactpy-django` repository must be specific to Django integration.
+Check out the [ReactPy Core documentation](https://reactpy.dev/docs/about/contributor-guide.html) to contribute general features such as: components, hooks, events, and more.

 ---